Fine-tuning Language Models over Slow Networks using Activation Compression with Guarantees: Overview and Problem Formulation

 where $F$ is a loss function, $a(-)$ and $b(-)$ correspond to two sets of \textit{layers} of the model --- $a(-)$ has model $x^{(a)}$ and $b(-)$ has model $x^{(b)}$.
 In Figure~\ref{fig:illustration}, Machine 1 would hold $x^{(a)}$ and Machine 2 would hold $x^{(b)}$.
 In the following, we call the machine that holds $x^{(a)}$ Machine $a$ and the machine that holds $x^{(b)}$ Machine $b$ .
 In the standard backpropagation algorithm, the communication between these two machines are as follows: \begin{itemize} \item Given a data sample $\xi$, Machine $a$ sends to Machine $b$ the forward activation: $a(\xi, x^{(a)})$ \item Machine $b$ sends to Machine $a$ the backward gradient on $a(\xi, x^{(a)})$. \end{itemize}

 \paragraph{Difficulties in Direct Quantization.}

 A natural way at compressing forward activations is to send, instead of $a(\xi, x^{(a)})$, a quantized version $m(\xi, x^{(a)}) = Q(a(\xi, x^{(a)}))$.
 This is the quantization scheme that state-of-the-art methods such as AC-GC~\cite{evans2021ac} and TinyScript~\cite{fu2020don} use.
 Both AC-GC~\cite{evans2021ac} and TinyScript~\cite{fu2020don} assume that gradient is unbiased when $m(\xi, x^{(a)})$ is an unbiased estimator of $a(\xi, x^{(a)})$.
 This enables their convergence rates of $\mathcal{O}(1/\sqrt{T})$.
 However, because of the non-linearity of $F$ and $b$ in a deep learning model with non-linear activation functions, an unbiased $m(\xi, x^{(a)})$ \textit{will} lead to biases on the gradient.
 In Appendix, we will provide an example showing that such a gradient bias will hurt SGD convergence even for a very simple optimization problem.
-On the theory side, previous efforts on understanding gradient bias~\cite{biasedSGD} also has shown that even bounded bias on gradient can impact the converges of SGD.
-As we will show later, empirically, this bias can indeed lead to suboptimal models under aggressive compression.
+On the theory side, previous efforts on understanding gradient bias~\cite{biasedSGD} have also shown that even bounded bias on gradient can impact the converges of SGD.
+As we will show later, empirically, this bias can indeed lead to suboptimal models under aggressive compression. \paragraph{Notation.} Throughout the paper we use the following definitions: \begin{itemize} \itemsep{0em} \item $f^*$ is the optimal value of $f$. \item $N$ is the number of samples. \item $x_{t} = (x_{t}^{(a)}, x_{t}^{(b)})$ is the full model at iteration $t$. \item $\nabla f(\cdot)$ is the gradient of function $f$. \item $g_{\xi_t}(x_t) = \nabla F(\xi_t; x_t)$ is the stochastic gradient. \item $Q(\cdot)$ is the quantization function used to compress activations. \item $m(\cdot)$ is the message exchanged between $a$ and $b$ in the feed forward path. \item $\|\cdot \|$ denotes the $L_2$-norm. \end{itemize}